NewcastleRSE/screening-violence-server/README.md

 location, tags, URL (sharing link from youtube), phrases.

 ## Inserting CSV data into MongoDB locally
-Using mongodb shell to convert csv inputted list into an array (list must be separated by full stops with no spaces) https://stackoverflow.com/questions/43699098/mongoimport-csv-file-that-contains-a-column-with-array-values
+Using mongodb shell to convert csv inputted list into an array https://stackoverflow.com/questions/43699098/mongoimport-csv-file-that-contains-a-column-with-array-values

 1. Create .tsv file.
 Save excel file as tab delimited .txt, then change filename to .tsv in explorer